 This post may contain affiliate links.
 You can read my full disclosure here.

-First of all, I hate to write with a pen or pencil.
+First of all, I hate to hand-write.
 I’m left-handed so it’s already naturally awkward for me.
-And I write so little these days that it hurts my hand after only a short time.
+And I write so little these days that it hurts my hand after only a short time (can anyone relate!?).

-Also, I make a lot of mistakes when I write by hand.
-And when I do, I usually like to start completely over instead of crossing something out and making it look messy.
+Also, I make a lot of mistakes when I write by hand, and when I do, I usually like to start completely over instead of crossing something out and making it look messy.
+(A mess makes me feel LESS organized.)

-All of that is just too much time wasted for me, which means I feel even less organized.
+All of that is just too much wasted time for me!

-The apps that I use may not be the most popular ones (except for maybe the last one on my list).
-And I don’t necessarily spend hours and hours searching for an app.
+The apps that I use may not be the most popular ones (except for maybe the last one on my list), but they work very well for me.

-I also have only ever paid for one or two apps in my entire life.
-I would rather deal with an ad now and again then pay for it.
+I have probably only ever paid for one or two apps in my entire life.
+I would rather deal with an ad now and again then spend unnecessary money (where are my other frugal moms at!?).

 It’s important to note that the apps I have listed below are compatible with Android devices.
-It’s possible some may also work with Apple but since I don’t have an iPhone I have not tested them nor did the research to see.
+It’s possible some may also work with Apple, but since I don’t have an iPhone, I have not tested them nor did the research to see.
+Sorry iPhone users!
+I’m hoping to have an iPhone and if I do, I will certainly see if my favorite apps also work for Apple.

-But the point of me sharing these apps isn’t so that you necessarily use the exact ones I mention (although I do include links to them) but rather, they are meant to spark ideas in your head of different kinds of app you can use to better organize your life.
+But the point of me sharing these apps isn’t so that you necessarily use the exact ones I mention (although I do include links to them).
+But rather, they are meant to spark ideas of different kinds of apps you can use to better organize your life.

 So if you decide you don’t like an app I am using for something specific, then search for one you do like!

-(And by the way, I am not getting paid anything to endorse these apps.
-I just like them enough to recommend them! :))
+(And by the way, I am not getting paid a penny to endorse these apps.
+I just love them enough to recommend them! :))

 From babies to budgeting and everything in between – here we go!